 These are some of the ginger varieties that you can plant.

-This type of ginger has smaller rhizome than common ginger.
-However, it has stronger taste and aroma.
+This type of ginger has a smaller rhizome than common ginger.
+However, it has a stronger taste and aroma.

 The rhizomes of this particular variety can be used in cooking as the common ginger.
 Moreover, there are some cultivars from this ginger.